 Location independence

 For active-duty personnel, working on a master’s degree online means you can attend class regardless of your location.
 Even in the most remote locations where military personnel can be stationed or deployed, Internet access of some type is usually available.
 Instead of filling time playing video games or streaming Netflix, many military personnel choose to work on their advanced degrees while deployed.
-As a veteran, attending school from the comfort of your home can be a good fit because of a difference in age, values, or ideological views between yourself and traditional students; persistent medical issues, including PTSD; or simply as a way to avoid a long or expensive commute.
+As a veteran, attending school from the comfort of your home can be a good fit because of a difference in age, values, or ideological views between yourself and traditional students; persistent medical issues, including PTSD; or simply to avoid a long or expensive commute.

 Ability to grow your career

 While serving in the military, you learned new skills.
 Some of the soft skills, such as communication, teamwork, and problem solving, transfer easily to a civilian job.
 Hard skills may or may not seem to apply.
-For example, the skills you’ve developed in learning to maintain aircraft electrical systems might help you see that a master’s in engineering is a good next step for you—and is a career path that you might otherwise never have considered.
+For example, the skills you’ve developed in learning to maintain aircraft electrical systems might help you see that a master’s in engineering is a good next step for you and a career path that you might otherwise never have considered.

 Advance in rank